- The House of Representatives

 Some of these bills contain the appropriations for multiple agencies that are important to higher education.
 For example, Veterans Affairs, HUD and Independent Agencies includes a wide range of functional categories including VA medical research, the National Science Foundation, and NASA.
 NIH and the Department of Education are both in the Labor, HHS and Education bill.
 Furthermore, some functional R&D categories have representation and appropriations from several agencies and bills.
 The best recent example of this is homeland security, in which funds may come through the Department of Homeland Security, the NIH, the NSF, NASA, EPA, Defense or Agriculture.
 Other crosscutting initiatives include nanotechnology, information technology, and climate change science in which 10, 7, and 12 agencies, respectively, hold some budgetary authority.

 The budget process begins each year when, in early February, the President proposes a budget to Congress through the Office of Management and Budget.
-The proposed budget goes to various committees (budget and other), but most importantly, to the Appropriations Committees of the House and Senate.
+The proposed budget goes to various committees, but most importantly, to the Appropriations Committees of the House and Senate.
 Each house conducts hearings as well as allocating work to appropriations subcommittees for each of the 13 bills.
 The subcommittees draft and report the appropriations bills, the House committees preceding those of the Senate (usually May).
 In parallel, the budget resolution makes its way through the budget committee and ultimately will set revenue and spending targets and may require reconciliation.
 Authorization bill reporting is also occurring during the same time frame but must generally precede appropriation.
 The House and Senate confer on each bill and once agreement is reached, each appropriation bill goes to the President for signature.
 The entire process must be accomplished prior to the beginning of the new fiscal year unless a continuing resolution is enacted.
-On occasion, when it is clear that there isn't time to proceed with the bills separately, Congress will pass an "omnibus" bill for appropriations in which all of the bills are combined into a single package (e.g. as was done in 2003 for FY 2004 appropriations).
+On occasion, when it is clear that there isn't time to proceed with the bills separately, Congress will pass an omnibus bill for appropriations in which all of the bills are combined into a single package.
 Operation under a continuing resolution often complicates the R&D funding agency's decision process and can sometimes mean that awards are delayed and made outside of their normal cycles.